jmroche/cloudops/aws-scripts/s3-incomplete-mpu/README.md

         bucket (str): The name of the bucket to apply the configuration onto.

     Returns:
-        response: Dictionary containing the information of the Lifecycle Rule created.
+        response (dict): Dictionary containing the information of the Lifecycle Rule created.
     """

     response = s3_client.put_bucket_lifecycle_configuration(